arcemu/arcemu/README.md

 It's a multithreaded C++ application with a relational database as a data storage backend(mysql).

-It also supports the popular Lua scripting language for easy extension, and customization.
+It supports easy extension, and customization with the following scripting languages:

+* Lua
+* Python (experimental)

 NOTE: This project is mostly abandoned since the end of 2014.
 However feel free to try and have fun with it.